Siyamak More Sedgh: Foreign policy

 More Sedgh supported the 2015 Iran nuclear deal, noting that "the lifting of sanctions... will also positively affect the lives of Jews in Iran."
 As of 2018, following American president Donald Trump's unilateral withdrawal from the deal, he opposes any dialogue with the Trump administration.
 In 2019, he stated that Trump had "employed the most anti-Semitic people in the world in a bid to pursue his anti-Iran objectives."
 More Sedgh also criticized Poland for co-hosting (with the United States) the February 2019 Warsaw Conference targeting Iran, saying that the country had "the most anti-Semitic government in the world" which was "implementing some laws that deny [the] Holocaust".

 In 2013, More Sedgh was one of only two Members of Parliament to accompany President Hassan Rouhani's first address to the United Nations, as part of what has been dubbed a "charm offensive" to improve Iran's global image following the various controversies of previous president Ahmadinejad.
+He also visited Syria and met former president of Syria Bashar al-Assad.

 In 2016 Israel Radio released a tape of More Sedgh being interviewed by a French-Israeli reporter.
-In the tape, he said a war between Iran and Israel would be "suicide" for Iran and he expressed doubt the Iranian government would seriously consider going to war.
-After the tapes were released, More Sedgh denied that the interview took place, accusing it of being a fabrication.
+In the tape, he said a war between Iran and Israel would be "suicide" for Iran, and he expressed doubt the Iranian government would seriously consider going to war.
+After the tapes were released, More Sedgh denied that the interview occurred, accusing it of fabrication.
 In an interview with Fars News Agency he said he would never have taken part in such an interview and that he refuses to respond to "phone calls and questions from the Zionist media because they are not the creatures that we want to answer."